stefanv/numpy/doc/neps/enum.rst

 Mapping
 .......

-To implement the mapping between values and names, we will use _KHash, which is a small, header-only, efficient hashmap library in C.
+To implement the mapping between values and names, we will use KHash_, which is a small, header-only, efficient hashmap library in C.
 We will maintain both a map from names to values, as well as the inverse map from values to names.